Gen Z Key Characteristics No.6 - Diverse

 Broad minded generation

 Gen Z also sees itself as more broad-minded.
 The increasing trend towards gender neutral clothing is just one example.
 There is also an argument to say that Gen Z is a lot less tolerant about intolerance but I do not see this as an irony.
-Values count, and Zoomers expect to see the same from their employers.
+Values count, and Gen Z expect to see the same from their employers.

 One of the key pieces of advice I give to organisations is that they must be who they say they are.
 Gen Z needs to see that commitments to diversity, equality and inclusion on the website are tangible in practice, not least in terms of representation.
 A business which does not take this seriously can expect their recruitment, retention and motivation issues to be that much more significant.